univention/univention-corporate-server/doc/manual/domain-ldap/oidc.rst

 The app can be installed on all system roles.
-When installing on a UCS system with the role |UCSPRIMARYDN| or |UCSBACKUPDN| the :program:`OpenID Connect Provider` is made available under the DNS entry for the *Single Sign-On*, normally this is ``ucs-sso.[Domain name]``.
+When installing on a UCS system with the role |UCSPRIMARYDN| or |UCSBACKUPDN| the :program:`OpenID Connect Provider` is made available under the DNS entry for the single sign-on, normally this is ``ucs-sso.[Domain name]``.

 If the app is installed on a different system role, the provider can be reached